neesjanvaneck/VOSviewer-Online-Docs/docs/file-types/json-file-type.md

 # VOSviewer JSON files

 VOSviewer JSON files are JSON files for storing a network.
-These files can also store a configuration of VOSviewer Online.
+These files can also store a configuration of VOSviewer Online to be used for visualizing the network.

 ## JSON format